NATIONAL TIE ONE ON DAY

 “Women clad in aprons have traditionally prepared the Thanksgiving meal, and it is within our historical linkage to share our bounty.”
 EllynAnne Geisel

-As part of National Tie One on Day, buy an apron, bake something, tuck a note of encouragement in the pocket of the apron (or pin it on it), wrap the baked good in the apron and give it to someone in need on Thanksgiving Eve.
-Use #NationalTieOneOnDay to post on social media.
+As part of National Tie One on Day, buy an apron, bake something, tuck a note of encouragement in the pocket of the apron (or pin it on it).
+Wrap the baked good in the apron and give it to someone in need on Thanksgiving Eve.
+Use #TieOneOnDay to post on social media.

-National Tie One on Day was created by best-selling author Ellyn Anne Geisel, who is also the author of the book titled, The Apron Book.
+Best-selling author, Ellyn Anne Geisel, created National Tie One on Day.
+She’s also the author of the book titled, The Apron Book.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!